Photo

 Before coming to Trinity College, Professor Falk spent more than three decades as a legal aid lawyer.
 He represented hundreds of indigent criminal defendants in state and federal court and was repeatedly recognized as one of Connecticut’s leading appellate advocates.
 Among his cases are State v.
 Gonzalez, 149 Conn.
 408, 87 A.3d 1101 (2014) (evidence did not support jury's verdict that defendant was guilty as an accessory to manslaughter in the first degree with a firearm); State v.
 Terwilliger, 294 Conn.
 399, 984 A.2d 721 (2009) (defendant denied due process of law by faulty jury instruction on state's burden of proof regarding defense of premises), and State v.
 Peeler, 265 Conn.
 460, 828 A.2d 1216 (2003), cert. denied, 541 U.S. 1029 (2004) (improper disqualification of defendant's lawyer of choice in murder prosecution violated Sixth Amendment right to counsel).

 Professor Falk draws on this experience to teach Law, Argument and Public Policy, a course in which students write briefs and argue appeals.
-He also coaches the Trinity College Mock Trial Team and advises the Pre-Law Society.
+He also coaches the Trinity College Mock Trial Team and directs the Legal Studies minor.